Zaprit/Reflow/docs/api/Misc.md

 # Misc API functions

-These are the miscilaneous api endpoints that don't really fit anywhere else
+These are the miscellaneous api endpoints that don't really fit anywhere else

 ## Root